thiago-23/coffee-stop/README.md

 ---

-## Deployment and Local Developent
+## Deployment and Local Development

 ### Deployment